mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the array is being read.
+param **`path`** - Database path in which the array is being read.

 param **`target`** - The FirebaseJsonArray object to get array value.

-return - **`Boolean`** type status indicates the success of operation.
+return - **`Boolean`** type status indicates the success of the operation.

-If the type of payload returned from server is not array, the target FirebaseJsonArray object will contain empty array.
+If the type of payload returned from the server is not an array, the target FirebaseJsonArray object will contain an empty array.

 ```C++
 bool getArray(FirebaseData &dataObj, const String &path, QueryFilter &query, FirebaseJsonArray *target);